garpunkal/punkDropDownList/README.md

 # punkDropDownList

-An app_plugin for Umbraco that provides an Umbraco Drop Down List with Text and Key.
+A plugin for Umbraco that provides an Umbraco Drop Down List with Text and Value.

 There is an included PropertyValueConverter to provide you with the value of the selected item in the CMS.